Admitting now

 01

-Alcohol detox without medical supervision can be dangerous.
-Our medical team, led by a qualified psychiatrist, stays on-site 24×7 during the detox phase — not a visiting doctor on call.
+Alcohol detox without clinical supervision can be dangerous.
+Our care team, led by a qualified psychiatrist, stays on-site 24/7 during the detox phase - not a visiting doctor on call.

 02